wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/4-commands-dialogs.md

 The Dialog API is an extension of the user experience developers can customize in Office.
 Developers can use it to open dialogs from custom add-ins that interact with the user and the custom add-in user experience.

 The primary scenario for the Dialog API is authentication with third-party providers.
-Most identity providers prevent their sign in experiences from being displayed in an Iframe because of click-jacking concerns.
-This is troublesome with an add-in as they're displayed in iframes in some of the clients such as the web versions of Office client applications.
+Most identity providers prevent their sign-in experiences from being displayed in an iframe because of click-jacking concerns.
+This is troublesome with an add-in as they're displayed in iframes in some of the clients, such as the web versions of Office client applications.

 Another challenge with authentication scenarios is predicting the domains that will need to load.
-In federated sign in scenarios, the potential list of domains could be endless, which again is troublesome in an add-in where all domains need to be registered in the manifest.
+In federated sign-in scenarios, the potential list of domains could be endless, which again is troublesome in an add-in where all domains need to be registered in the manifest.

 It's important to note that Office offers a single sign-on experience specific for Microsoft identities.
 If your add-in requires data about the Office user or their resources accessible through Microsoft Graph, such as Microsoft 365 or OneDrive, Microsoft recommends you use the single sign-on API whenever you can.
 If you use the APIs for single sign-on, then you won't need the Dialog API.

 Beyond authentication, the Dialog API can provide extra screen real estate for elements difficult to display in a traditional task pane of content add-in.
-A good example would be hosting a video that would be too small if confined to a task pane
+A good example would be hosting a video that would be too small if confined to a task pane.

 The Dialog API can display any HTTPS web page, but it must be launched to an app domain first and then redirect.

 ## Open dialogs

-Open a dialog using the `displayDialogAsync()` method from an Office Add-in:
+Open a dialog using the `displayDialogAsync()` method from an Office Add-in.

 ```javascript
 Office.context.ui.displayDialogAsync("<URL />", options, optionalCallback);